fbgallet/roam-extension-live-ai-assistant/README.md

 OpenAI and Anthropic currently provide the most suitable and widely tested models for Live AI Assistant, but many other options are available.
 For paid models, you will be billed for each request based on the number of tokens used, which in practice is **very much cheaper** than existing subscriptions, and without the specific limitations of these subscriptions (you don't need any subscription to use Live AI Assistant, do not confuse the paid use of the API with, for example, ChatGPT Plus).

 Obtaining an API key is a simple operation, accessible to any user.
-Consult page X for the procedure to follow if you do not already have API keys and see here current API pricing.
+Follow the [instructions provided here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md) if you do not already have API keys and see here current API pricing.

 ### Simple prompt